-I first made this delicious dish as an appetizer for a luncheon meeting of a cookbook club I’m in, and it was met with rave reviews.
+I first made Spicy Coconut and Lime Grilled Shrimp as an appetizer for a luncheon meeting of a cookbook club I’m in, and it was met with rave reviews.
 We were all cooking dishes from the cookbook, Dave’s Dinners by Dave Lieberman.
 Since then, I have modified it a bit and made it several times, both as an appetizer and an entree and it’s yummy either way.
 Just think about it, fresh from the Gulf of Mexico shrimp, marinated in coconut milk, fresh jalapenos, ginger, soy sauce, brown sugar, lime zest and basil and then grilled in a grill pan.
 You don’t even have to fire up your grill.

 To make this wonderful dish, gather your ingredients which are: fresh shrimp, jalapenos, garlic cloves, brown sugar, soy sauce, lime, coconut milk, fresh basil, vegetable oil, kosher salt, and pepper.
 You will also need some small wooden skewers.